dimitrisppt/KCL-PEP2017-AirportGates/README.md

 Notes:

+- You can use the normal `std::vector` for this.
 - You can assume `arrives` is sorted into ascending order
 - One plane will never arrive at the exact same time another departs
 - The maximum arrival/departure time might be quite big (e.g. for an arrival in several weeks' or months' time)